Interactive Simulations with JSPlotly

 Suggestion:

 1. As suggested earlier, try using data from the literature or another source whose responses are already known, replacing the respective vectors at the beginning of the code.
-This allows you to compare the effectiveness of using the tool presented.
+This allows comparing the effectiveness of using the presented tool.

-In experimental research, signal detection occasionally occurs in the presence of significant levels of noise, such as in continuous spectral scanning under wavelength variation, or in the detection of electrical signals over time.
-In this case, there is no analytical equation that describes the behavior of the signal, although some digital processing tools can rely on a trend curve in data processing, significantly reducing the noise level, such as by spline curve and Savitzky-Golay filter.
+In experimental research, signal detection occasionally occurs in the presence of significant levels of noise, as happens in continuous spectral scanning under variation of wavelength, or in electrical signal detection over time.
+In this case, there is no analytical equation that describes the behavior of the signal, although some digital processing tools can produce a trend curve in data treatment, significantly reducing the noise level, such as by a spline curve and Savitzky-Golay filter.

 Context - Cubic spline